-- 10.1.1 "River," "staging yard," "footings," causeway," and "construction site boundary" are delineated by the Site Plan on the Site and Bridge Diagram. - 10.1.2 "Ground" is the floor inside the construction site boundary, excluding the river but including the causeway and footings. - 10.1.3 "Builders" are undergraduate or graduate student members of a team who are within the construction site at the start of timed construction.
+- 10.1.1 "River," "staging yards," "footings" and "construction site boundary" are delineated by the Site Plan on the Site and Bridge Diagram. - 10.1.2 "Ground" is the floor inside the construction site boundary, including the footings but excluding the river. - 10.1.3 "Builders" are undergraduate or graduate student members of a team who are within the construction site at the start of timed construction.
 See section 4, "Eligibility." - 10.1.4 The team designates one builder to serve as "captain" for the entire competition.
 The captain signifies that the builders are ready to start timed construction, declares the finish, and signs scoring forms. - 10.1.5 "Personal protective equipment" consists of a hardhat meeting ANSI standard Z89.1 and protective eyewear or safety goggles meeting ANSI standard Z87.1.
-A competing organization provides its own personal protective equipment. - 10.1.6 A "pouch" is an optional article of clothing that is used to carry nuts, bolts, and tools.
-This definition encompasses tool belts, magnets, and other accessories worn by builders and having the same function. - 10.1.7 A "tool" is a device that is used to construct the bridge but is not part of the completed bridge.
-A competing organization provides its own tools. - 10.1.8 The "constructed portion" is comprised of members, loose nuts, and loose bolts, and is created during timed construction.
-The constructed portion is not required to be contiguous. - 10.1.9 "Member," "loose bolt," and "loose nut" are defined in sub-section 8.2.
+A competing team provides its own personal protective equipment. - 10.1.6 A "pouch" is an optional article of clothing that is used to carry nuts, bolts, and tools.
+This definition encompasses tool belts, magnets, and other accessories worn by builders and having the same function.